 - I have a hard time making decisions.
 I can’t decide who should get what or how to be fair.

 - I don’t have anyone to give it to.

 - I don’t trust lawyers!
 (I don’t blame you.)

 - The dog ate it.

 Ok, it was the top 16 reasons… Although these excuses may seem reasonable and valid, wills serve many important purposes, and there are plenty of reasons for making one.
 Wills eliminate uncertainty in terms of the medical care and procedures used during illness.
 Modern medical technology allows doctors to keep people alive artificially using respirators and feeding tubes, sometimes indefinitely.
-Having a will means that family members will know what decisions to make, based on your personal wishes.
-Having a will also ensures control over money and other assets, so that possessions will be distributed according to your desires, and not according to state laws.
+Having a will means that family members will know what decisions to make, based on your wishes.
+Having a will also ensures control over money and other assets, so those possessions will be distributed according to your desires, and not according to state laws.

 Finally, having a will provides family members with a certain degree of comfort during a time of grieving and loss.
 Without a will, families and loved ones face difficult decisions with little or no guidance.
-They must deal with medical and funeral costs, as well as distribution of belongings, both of which can lead to arguments and disputes.
+They must deal with medical and funeral costs, as well as the distribution of belongings, both of which can lead to arguments and disputes.
 Forget the excuses — even though it may not be a pleasant topic or a fun issue, wills are a necessary and important concern.
-In consideration of all the people left behind after your death, and to ensure that your personal wishes are not disregarded, everyone should have a will.
+In consideration of all the people left behind after your death, and to ensure that your wishes are not disregarded, everyone should have a will.